 Cellular Respiration is the biochemical process of releasing energy, which can be utilized by our body cells to perform various daily activities like walking, sitting, running and many other life processes.
 Moreover, cellular respiration is an essential and vital process for maintaining the proper functioning of the organ system.
-Breathing is the biological process by which the oxygen gas is inhaled in, and carbon dioxide s is exhaled out from the lungs to improve gaseous exchange within the living cells, tissues and other organs of the human body.
+Breathing is the biological process by which oxygen gas is inhaled, and carbon dioxide is exhaled out from the lungs to improve gaseous exchange within the living cells, tissues and other organs of the human body.

 Difference Between Breathing and Cellular Respiration

-- As stated above, breathing is the biological process of inhaling and exhaling of the gases between the cells and the environment.
-The mechanism of breathing involves various respiratory structures such as the windpipe, lungs, and nose.
+- As stated above, breathing is the biological process of inhaling and exhaling gases between the cells and the environment.
+The mechanism of breathing involves various respiratory structures such as the windpipe, lungs and nose.

 Let us look at more differences between breathing and respiration.